 You probably should have some boxes and everything boxed up before moving day.
 But if you are a minimalist and only have a few things you can pick up boxes at a variety of places.

 Liquor stores are a great resource for free boxes.
-But if you are wanting you can buy boxes off Amazon here.
+But if you are short on time, you can always buy them from Amazon here.

 Moving into your new place means someone is likely moving out.
 Maybe you are a clean freak (this is a judgment free zone) or maybe you don’t really care.